GautamDev2022/angular/README.md

-# angular > Phone book AngularJS app
+# angular > Phonebook AngularJS app

 This is a phone book application build using Angular JS.